ryanusHolmanus/facial_encryption/README.md

 I initially used Python3 and pip3.
 OpenCV only worked on this architecture with Pip2 and Python2.7.
 I had to set these as my default configurations.
-After instsalling with apt-get and resetting the defaults configurations, I was able to import cv2 in Python.
+After installing with apt-get and resetting the defaults configurations, I was able to import cv2 in Python.
 And now the OpenCV commands work as expected in Python, but the tests and samples do not work from the CLI.

-Currently, the program can run eye_extract.py from the Ubuntu Terminal command line.
-There is additional function that is suppressed in the script by default, but that works.
-This loads a photo, detects eyes and separates them from the rest of the image.
-This is to be used for iris recognition encryption rather than facial recognition encryption.

-Next, I need to compare the extracted images to a trained model and determine if this matches the same eyes or not.
-If the eyes match, then encrypt/decrypt a file.

-How to accomplish this?
-A dougman algorithm can be used to extract the Iris from the photos.
-Use this algorithm to generate a set of features for each image.
-Then classify these features for each individual in the training data.
-If the new photo matches the expected class (my photo) from the training set, then run the file encryption function.
+To Do:
+Menu option to Set default video device path.
+Allow to be saved to subsequent sessions.
+Reconfigure encryption key to remain the same for subsequent sessions.
+Allow encyption key to be reset and re-encrypt encrypted files with new encryption key.
+Create Functions to encrypt and decrypt all files in directory.
+Remove original files after encrypted.